 Watching bears in their natural habitat is a once in a lifetime experience.
 There are few places in the world that provide the overwhelming peace and tranquility offered by Alaska’s National Parks.
 Scenic Bear Viewing, based in Homer, can take you there in safety and comfort.
 Fly to a remote location in Katmai or Lake Clark National Park with just a small group and your guide and spend at least three hours watching bears fish, splash and play in the water.
 Then return with loads of pictures and new insights into Alaska's wild places.

-You’ll fly with either Martin or Bryan in their Cessna planes that seat up to five guests each.
-Martin’s been a pilot for 30 years, with airline, commercial and glider flying experience.
+You’ll fly in Cessna planes that seat up to five guests each.
+Martin, one of the pilots, has been a pilot for 30 years, with airline, commercial and glider flying experience.
 He’s been around planes most of his adult life, having served as Crew Chief on the F-15 Eagle during his time in the Air Force.
 Martin’s guided thousands of people on successful bear viewing adventures and guarantees that you’ll see bears on your trip.
-For groups up to ten, Bryan adds his Cessna 206 to the mix.
-Bryan is a life-long Alaskan and aircraft mechanic with over 4,000 hours flight time, including a solo trip from Maine to Alaska.

 The small group size offered by Scenic Bear Viewing ensures a quiet experience where everyone has a great view and there is minimal disturbance to the bears.
 It’s also easier to accommodate the interests of your group and make sure all your questions get answered.